William Tabbert: Career

 Tabbert's road to Broadway began during his senior year at Chicago's Hirsch Metropolitan High School when he won a three-year scholarship sponsored by the Chicago Daily Tribune to study grand opera with soprano Anna Fitziu.
 During his high school years Tabbert was active as a baritone singer at school events and as a contestant in several community talent contests.
 After his graduation in 1939 Tabbert supported himself as he studied music by performing small parts with the Chicago Civic Opera Company and singing at local area night spots.

 In 1941 Tabbert married dancer Evelyn Rainey and began to think about expanding his career.
 The war intervened though, forcing him to put his plans on hold until after being discharged from the army and recovering his health.
-Broadway during the war, like most other war era industries, was suffering a manpower shortage which, starting in 1943, opened the door for Tabbert to appear in musicals like, What's Up?, Follow the Girls, Seven Lively Arts, Billion Dollar Baby and Three to Make Ready.
+Broadway during the war, like most other war era industries, was suffering a manpower shortage which, starting in 1943, opened the door for Tabbert to appear in musicals like What's Up?, Follow the Girls, Seven Lively Arts, Billion Dollar Baby and Three to Make Ready.

-After the success of the long running South Pacific, Tabbert returned to singing at night clubs and appeared regularly on radio and television shows such as The Ed Sullivan Show, The Voice of Firestone and Armstrong Circle Theater.
+After the success of the long-running South Pacific, Tabbert returned to singing at night clubs and appeared regularly on radio and television shows such as The Ed Sullivan Show, The Voice of Firestone and Armstrong Circle Theater.
 In 1954 he hosted the Bill Tabbert Show for ABC television and that same year made his final Broadway appearance in Fanny with Ezio Pinza, Walter Slezak and Florence Henderson.
 Of his performance, critic Brooks Atkinson wrote: "Mr. Tabbert pours his familiar vitality into a sort of sea spiritual called "Restless Heart" and a song of despair entitled "Fanny".
 Tabbert was a regular performer at summer evening concerts held at City College of New York's Lewisohn Stadium and in musical theatrical production performed across the country.

 Death

-Bill Tabbert died of a massive brain hemorrhage on October 18, 1974, in New York City while rehearsing for an upcoming show.

-He was only fifty-five and was survived by his wife (Evelyn Rainey Tabbert), 2 sons (William "Billy" Tabbert and Christopher Tabbert), daughter (Caprice Tabbert), father (William Frank Tabbert), brother (Spencer Tabbert) and grand-daughter (Christina Renee).
-His mother (Edith Tabbert) had passed away two years earlier.
+Bill Tabbert died of a heart attack on October 19, 1974, in New York City while rehearsing for an upcoming show.
+He was only fifty-five and was survived by his wife (Evelyn Rainey Tabbert), 2 sons (William "Billy" Tabbert and Christopher Tabbert), daughter (Caprice Tabbert), father (William Frank Tabbert), brother (Spencer Tabbert) and granddaughter (Christina Renee).
+His mother (Edith Tabbert) had died two years earlier.